INF554/project-teampeace/README.md

 ## 0. Format your files and Load the JSON file.
 ### Pie chart(The file named, tradeImportanceAndWarsPoint1.json)
-    The structure of this json file is simple.
-The value represents the number of war between two countries.
-The country <0.1 and value 227  in file represent the 227 number of war whose trade dependency is smaller than 0.1.
-To make this json, we need war data set and trade dataset (dyad trade data set and nation trade data set). we upload the python file for processing data(554DataPreprocessing.py).
+    The structure of this JSON file is simple.
+The value represents the number of war between the two countries.
+The country <0.1 and value 227 in the file represent the 227 number of war whose trade dependency is smaller than 0.1.
+To make this JSON, we need war data set and trade dataset (dyad trade data set and national trade data set).
+We upload the python file for processing data(554DataPreprocessing.py).

 ## 1. Implementation the Pie chart.
 ### 1 Explanation about piechart.component.html
-    For pie chart, we need to implement html code.
-The code is located in piechart.component.html. we can see the structure of each part such as where card and tooltips are located.
+    For the pie chart, we need to implement the HTML code.
+The code is located in piechart.component.html.
+    We can see the structure of each part, such as where card and tooltips are located.
-    Based on this html code, we implement the pie chart.
+    Based on this HTML code, we implement the pie chart.
 ## 2 Explanation about piechart.component.ts
 ### About pie chart
-    we implement js code in this file.
+    We implement js code in this file.
-    margin convention is used. svg is appended with id PieChart1Div.
+    Margin convention is used.
+SVG is appended with id PieChart1Div.
 <!-- #### ![alt text](22.PNG)   -->

 ```javascript